General information about Norway

 The Flam Railway is a side line of the Bergen line, starting at the Myrdal mountain station passing through the beautiful Flam Valley with waterfalls and rivers on its way down to the Sognefjord and the fjord village of Flam.
 The railway is one of the world’s steepest railway lines.

 The Rauma train line passes through the breathtaking Romsdal valley, surrounded by the Trolltindene mountain peaks (Troll Peaks) with the famous Troll Wall (Trollveggen in Norwegian).
 The Troll Wall is the tallest vertical rock face in Europe, 1100 metres from the base to the summit at its tallest.
 At its steepest, the summit overhangs the base by nearly fifty metres.
 The Troll Wall used to be a favourite haunt of base jumpers (now illegal due to safety & rescue issues).

 Midnight sun in Norway

 Arctic Norway – The land of the Midnight Sun

 Due to Norway’s high latitude, there are large seasonal variations in daylight.
 From late May to late July, the sun never completely descends beneath the horizon in areas north of the Arctic Circle and the rest of the country experiences up to 20 hours of daylight per day.

-View Norway Midnight Sun Tours & Cruises
+• View Arctic Tours & Cruises

-See photos from Arctic Norway
+• See photos from Arctic Norway

 The Northern Lights in Norway